Summer / Fall 2009

-Breeding in pieces combines compositional and production practices from rock and electroacoustic music.
-The piece creates (dis)continuity and form through higher-level feature (here, genre) contrast.
-Here, compositional and production practices from rock and electroacoustic music are combined and contrasted to create a diverse set of textures and relationships.
-As a result, each section of the piece can be represented on a continuum defined by poles of synthesis and preservation.
-In regard to synthesis, one musical world is filtered through the other from a variety of angles and proportions (and vice versa).
-In regard to preservation, the piece recognizes that commingling sometimes has the unfortunate by-product of dulled edges.
-Thus, the piece presents gestures as if in their natural habitats.
-The extent to which the music preserves these habitats speaks to the gestures themselves as well as the surrounding contexts (that which is implicit in and external to the piece).
-Almost all of the music is generated from the same progression / theme, creating unity among a diverse group of elements.
+Breeding in pieces combines compositional and production practices from rock, electroacoustic and contemporary art music.
+In the sense of synthesis, one musical world is filtered through the other from a variety of angles and proportions (and vice versa).
+At the same time, the work seeks to preserve musical identity.
+Recognizing that commingling sometimes has the unfortunate by-product of dulled edges, gestures are also presented as if in their natural habitats.
+The extent to which the music preserves these habitats speaks to the gestures themselves as well as the surrounding contexts (which are implicit in and external to the piece).
+The middle section of the work explores perceptual ambiguity by presenting sounds that can be organized either via conventional timbral associations or temporal simultaneity.
+Some of the relationships take a bit of work to find, but that is part of the fun.
+Almost all of the music is generated from the same progression / theme.